AlibabaCloudDocs/kms/intl.en-US/Developer Guide/Best practices/Securely access KMS from an ECS instance.md

 1. Create a RAM role.

-    Use OpenAPI Explorer to call the [CreateRole](https://api.aliyun.com/#/?product=Ram&api=CreateRole) operation of RAM to create the RAM role EcsRamRoleTest.
+    Use OpenAPI Developer Portal to call the [CreateRole](https://next.api.aliyun.com/api/Ram/2015-05-01/CreateRole) operation of RAM to create the RAM role EcsRamRoleTest.
 Specify the following request parameters for the operation:

     -   RoleName: the name of the RAM role.
 In this example, the RAM role is EcsRamRoleTest.
     -   AssumeRolePolicyDocument: Enter the following policy, which indicates that ECS instances can assume this RAM role: